 You may think that physical marketing is on it's way out and is of no good to anyone anymore.
 However, there are several reasons that printed materials are in fact still worth thinking about for any business owner.

 How many times have you been sat in a coffee shop, waiting room or various forms of public transport and been reading the flyers or magazines that have been left there?
 They may have been left for a specific person or aimed at a specific audience but when there's nothing better to be doing mos people would at least give it a cursory glance.
 This is the beauty of printed advertising, it can be picked up and left in random places to be seen by random people, this may not appeal to an up market business who are looking for a more sophisticated clientele but the average business would be reminisce to turn their noses up so quickly.

-With the advances of technology you can now direct target mail so much more effectively.
+With the advances of technology, you can now directly target mail so much more effectively.
 A generic letter can seem much less generic through a simple mail merge.
-Insert the clients name, the products they are interested in, the date of their last visit to your premises and a discount code for the above mentioned product and your generic letter now seems more personalised to this client.
-Yes this can be done through email campaigns but isn't it nice to have a letter every now and again, to know that someone's gone to the effort of writing, printing and enveloping it?
+Insert the client's name, the products they are interested in, the date of their last visit to your premises and a discount code for the above-mentioned product and your generic letter now seems more personalised to this client.
+Yes, this can be done through email campaigns but isn't it nice to have a letter every now and again, to know that someone's gone to the effort of writing, printing and enveloping it?

 3. Enforcing your brand identity

 Branding should be something you can see, you can feel and you can connect with.
 You may not notice it but when you touch and feel something it gives it more credibility than something you have only seen on the internet.
 For example, if you had a website designer that only advertised online and another one who also handed out flyers and leaflets explaining the exact services they offered, the flyer would make them seem like a more legitimate business as they had money to spend on the flyers and then took the time to distribute them.
 So therefore you are more likely to go for the business with the printed materials.